 10:45 Session 6: Science Diplomacy – Building Common Interests

 How does science diplomacy help to balance national interests and common interests in our globally-interconnected civilization?
-Expected Outcomes: Participants will understand that foundational importance of building common interests is.
+Expected Outcomes: Participants will understand the foundational importance of building common interests.

 13:30 Session 7: Case Studies from the Doctoral Students